-The Urgency
+The Challenge

 The coast along the South Central Coast is vital—it is an ecological hotspot, an economic engine, and the heart of the region's community.
 Climate change is increasing the frequency and intensity of extreme weather events, which poses a threat through rising sea levels, coastal erosion, and intensified drought, and wildfires.